• Skip to primary navigation

 How to Make Easy Apple Cinnamon Tea from Scratch

-Published: Nov 16, 2021 · Modified: Sep 7, 2022 by Mary Ann Rollano · 6 Comments I independently review every recommendation.
-May contain affiliate links.
+Published: Nov 16, 2021 · Modified: Nov 1, 2023 by Mary Ann Rollano · 6 Comments I independently review all recommendations.
+Some links may earn commissions to support this publication.

 Jump to Recipe - Print Recipe

-Apple tea is a delicious brew of aromatic spices giving your guests a warm welcome.
+A delicious apple tea is a brew of aromatic spices, giving your guests a warm welcome.
 Bonus!
 Your house will smell like freshly baked apple pie all day long!

-Now is the perfect time for apple tea.
-Apples, oranges, and warm fall spices like cinnamon and cloves, make this a quintessential Fall drink.
+Have you been apple picking?
+Take some of those fresh apple slices and brew them into cozy hot drinks like apple tea.
+Apples, oranges, and warm fall spices like cinnamon and cloves make this a quintessential Fall drink.
 You have to try this one!

 Black tea is lovely, but sometimes it's fun to spice it up a little.
 Homemade cinnamon apple spice tea is easy to make.
-This unique brew of aromatic spices will give your guests a warm welcome.
-Your house will also smell like freshly baked apple pie all day.
+This unique brew of aromatic spices will give your holiday guests a warm welcome.

 Spiced Black Tea Origins

 Ancient spiced tea recipes originating from South Asia and the Middle East have an ingenious way of incorporating medicinal benefits while simultaneously serving deliciousness.
-The spiced apple tea recipe is an adaptation of a Middle Eastern citrus spiced tea.
+The spiced cinnamon apple tea recipe is an adaptation of a Middle Eastern citrus spiced tea or Turkish apple tea.

 Spices add a wonderful flavor and have many healing properties.
 The best way to use their benefits is to add them to foods or beverages.